 NR-SS-UE is previously configured in transmission mode so that the necessary timing synchronisation, power level, frequency, bandwidth and subchannels are configured.
 When configured in transmission mode, the resource pool is provided with all bits of sl-TimeResource set to ‘1’B and sl-TDD-Configuration indicates that all slots are available for SL transmission.

+7.4.5 Test Modes

+7.4.5.1 RLC test mode

+The RLC test modes specified in TS 36.523-3 [12] clause 7.6.1 apply to the NR SL RLC entities as well, but replacing SS by NR-SS-UE.

+<End of modification>